-A total of 36 board action cases were reviewed in 2018, which was fewer than the previous two years.
-This was due primarily to a decrease in zoning map amendments, although the 22 cases reviewed were still more than in 2014 and 2015.
-This decrease in zoning map amendments can be attributed in part to the updated Development Ordinance that went into effect at the beginning of 2017.
+A total of 34 board action cases that went before the Planning & Zoning Commission for review were approved in 2019.
+This was the lowest total in the past five years, but only two cases fewer than the previous year.
+There was a slight increase in the number of zoning map amendments, from 22 cases in 2018 to 23 cases in 2018, although there has been a general decrease in zoning map amendments over the past couple of years.
+This can be attributed in part to the updated Development Ordinance that went into effect at the beginning of 2017.
 It allows a broader range of uses in many of the zoning districts, which means fewer map amendments are necessary.
-Special use permits and land use plan amendments stayed at relatively stable levels, while there was a slight decrease in the number of text amendments.
+Special use permits and text amendments stayed at relatively stable levels, while there was a small decrease in the number of land use plan amendments.
 Street abandonment cases have dropped over the past five years as a project to identify rights-of-way suitable for abandonment has largely concluded, although it is still being evaluated annually.

 A good indicator of the amount of development occurring in the city is the number of final plats, site plans and group developments approved that resulted in new residential lots/units or additional building square footage.
 The table below shows the types of major projects approved over the past three years by land use category.